 Plastic Pollution Coalition (PPC)

 PPC is a growing global alliance of more than 700 organizations, businesses, and thought leaders in 60 countries working toward a world free of plastic pollution and its toxic impact on humans, animals, waterways, and oceans, and the environment.
-This coalition focuses on the fact that plastic never goes away, it spoils groundwater, piles up in the environment, poisons our food chain, attracts other pollutants, and threatens wildlife and human health.
 See their Healthy Pregnancy Guide.

 PROTECTED